bhopavai/NexGen-Design-Solution/content/pages/index.md

       - title: Scalable Solutions
         tagline: Built to Grow
         subtitle: Adapting to Your Business Needs
-        text: |
+        text: >
-          Follow the tutorial to build your first awesome Netlify Create site.
+          Our designs are flexible and scalable, ready to evolve with your business for long-term success.
         image:
           url: /images/abstract-feature2.svg
           altText: Placeholder image